 - Select the source from which to upload the OVF package and click Next.

-Click Browse and navigate to the OVF package to use.
+Option Action URL Type the URL of the OVF package to use.
+Local file Click Browse and navigate to the OVF package to use.

 - Review the details of the uploaded OVF and click Next.